zuka011/Arduino_Libraries_for_ATmega328p/README.md

 # Arduino_Libraries_for_ATmega328p
-Some Libraries I made while working on project, may or may not be useful.
+Some Libraries I made while working on projects.
+They may or may not be useful.
+Most of these are only tested on the ATmega328p and are very much dependent on the particular mapping of pins and timer registers.